brainflow-dev/brainflow/docs/UserAPI.rst

 -----------------

 R binding is a wrapper on top of Python binding, it is implemented using `reticulate <https://rstudio.github.io/reticulate/>`_.
-There are a few methods which allow you to create python objects and call their methods.
+There are a few methods which allow you to create python objects and call their methods. **BrainFlow's Signal processing API is unavailable for R you need to perform signal processing in R by yourself**

-Reticulate translates numpy arrays to R arrays in a tricky way, and it prevents us to implement signal processing in R, so for R you have to perform signal processing by yourself.

 Check R sample to see how to use it.